han-yaeger/yaeger-tutorial/docs/first-scene.md

-# Creating the first Scene
+# Creating the first scene

 We're going to add the first scene to the game.
 Yaeger supports two different types of scenes.
 A `StaticScene` and a `DynamicScene`.
 A `StaticScene` will have